kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 Currently, the `.spec.target.pod` field is required, but we might change this to include additional references in the future.

-`.spec.requesters` must have at least one requester.
-The requester names must pass `IsFullyQualifiedDomainName` validation.
+`.spec.requesters` must have at least one requester with `Eviction` intent.
+The requester names must pass `IsDomainPrefixedKey` validation.

 `.status` is set to empty on creation.